microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/educationsynchronizationprofile_get.md

-# Get an educationSynchronizationProfile
+# Get educationSynchronizationProfile

-Retrieve a school data [synchronization profile](../resources/educationsynchronizationprofile.md) in the tenant based on the identifier.
+Retrieve school data [synchronization profile](../resources/educationsynchronizationprofile.md) in the tenant based on the identifier.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).